 Test and verify the graphics acceleration effect

-This section provides an example on how to use an OpenGL Extension to the X Window System (GLX) test program to verify the graphics acceleration effect of an instance on which a GRID driver is installed.
+This section provides an example on how to use an OpenGL Extension to the X Window System (GLX) test program to verify the graphics acceleration effect on an instance that has the GRID driver installed.
 In this example, an instance that runs Ubuntu 18.04 64-bit is used.

-Prepare an environment that is used to test the acceleration effect on graphics.
+Prepare an environment that is used to test the graphics acceleration effect.

 Run the following command to install x11vnc: